aws-samples/trusted-advisor-slack-webhook/README.md

 2. SlackWebhookURL
 Enter the Slack Webhook URL you created earlier as the input event to the Lambda function in JSON, as shown below {
-  "SlackWebhookURL": "<Replace with Slack Webhook URL you created earlier>" }
+  "SlackWebhookURL":"<Replace with Slack Webhook URL you created earlier>" }

 ### Manual Deployment – Step by Step